ruanti2018-1/zy1-monogame/report.md

 #### External entities and interfaces

 Monogame is a widely-used framework to build cross-platform games.
 As one can imagine, a software project like this cannot be developed without external libraries, tools and frameworks.
 On the other hand, many companies cannot develop their game without Monogame.
 These external relations are examined in this section.
-Below, these are elaborated upon.
+Below, these are elaborated upon, which mainly based on [External Links](http://www.monogame.net/documentation/?page=External_Links) and [Class Library](http://www.monogame.net/documentation/?page=api)

 - MonoGame follows the open-source standards of XNA API
 - 4.0 XNA API is based on .NET Framework 4.0 and platform, Visual Studio 2012.
 As a result, MonoGame is written in C#.